lblod/frontend-lokaal-mandatenbeheer/docs/git-hooks.md

 ## Usage

 The usage of a git hook is pretty straightforward.
 You just go to the .git/hooks folder where you will find a lot of sample files.
 These files contain an example of how such a hook could look like.
 You just remove the .sample extension and you have a working git hook.
+In the case of the pre-commit hook, this script will be executed when you run the `git commit` command.
+If you want to skip the hooks, you can commit with the `--no-verify` flag or abbreviated `-n`.

 ## Configuration